 Seal AA: Only one example of seal AA is known.
 It appears on the reverse of a publicity postcard as part of a secondary dedication text from circa the late 1960s.

-Seal BB: Only one example of seal BB is known, an original painting from part of a collection presented in 1940 but probably dating from several years earlier.
+Seal BB: Only one example of seal BB is known from an original painting which was part of a collection presented in 1940 but probably was painted several years earlier.

 [To be continued....]